enjoy every moment of your wedding KNOWING THAT EVERYTHING IS TAKEN CARE OF

 What I loved most about Jessica’s bridal portraits was her lehenga, the traditional Indian wedding dress made up of a skirt, a blouse, and a scarf.
 She said the lehenga was actually heavier than her wedding dress, but it’s more comfortable.
+I loved almost all the wedding veils I saw there, in my time being there.
 Red is the traditional wedding color in India, a color of passion and prosperity, in connection with the rising sun.
 Jessica and Ryan wanted a Christian ceremony, so it was important to her that she wore something that incorporated more white than red.
 She looked absolutely stunning.
 Jessica also wore a traditional white gown.
 She looked equally beautiful in both.

 This is one of our favorite things about weddings and everything that goes into planning them.
 Bridal portraits are a uniquely southern thing.
 Lehenga’s are Indian clothing.
 Weddings are such a beautiful blending of traditions, beliefs, relationships, cultures, and love into a unique event all their own.
 Jessica’s Indian bridal portraits are just one example of the way different cultures blend into one beautiful occasion.